Teens with POTS: is a brain wiring issue behind the symptoms?

 Summary

-This study looks at how the brains of teenagers with Postural Tachycardia Syndrome (POTS) process what they see.
+This study looks at how the brains of young people with Postural Tachycardia Syndrome (POTS) process what they see.
 Researchers will use brain scans to compare brain activity in teens with POTS and healthy teens.
-The goal is to learn more about how different parts of the brain communicate in this condition.
+The goal is to learn more about how different parts of the brain communicate, which may help doctors better understand the condition.

 Get updates